anvilistas/anvil-extras/docs/guides/modules/animations.rst

         animate(component, t, duration=900, direction=direction)

         if is_visible:
-            # we're animating - wait for the animation to finish before setting visible to false
+            # we're animating - wait for the animation to finish before setting visible to False
             wait_for(component) # equivalent to animation.wait() or wait_for(animation)
             component.visible = False